FarronF/limerick-council-meetings/meetings/2024/05/14-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of Municipal District of Adare-Rathkeale - 9th April 2024.md

 and Science and requested a letter of congratulations be forwarded to Minister

-O’Donovan from the Adare-Rathkeale Municipal District.--- 7
+O’Donovan from the Adare-Rathkeale Municipal District.
+---
+7

 This concluded the Meeting.